kcl-tscm/imeall/README.md

-`imeall` is a database framework for the calculation of atomistic grainboundary structure, energy, and forces.
+`imeall` is a database framework for the calculation of the atomistic properties of grain boundaries.
 The grain boundaries are generated and labeled according to a uniform process  indicated by the following notation: